EdAlegrid/m2m-can/README.md

 [  271.711043] can: raw protocol
 ~~~

-If for any reason this is not the case, you can add CAN module at system start:
+&ensp;&ensp;&ensp;If for any reason this is not the case, you can add CAN module at system start:
 ~~~
 $ sudo nano /etc/modules
 ~~~
-Add "can" in a new line, save the file and reboot.
+&ensp;&ensp;&ensp;Add "can" in a new line, save the file and reboot.

 ### Optional additional setup.
-7. Install can utility
+8. Install can utility
 ~~~
 $ sudo apt-get install can-utils
 ~~~
-8. Set clock speed.
+9. Set clock speed.
 ~~~
 $ sudo ip link set can0 up type can bitrate 500000
 ~~~
-if the result is
+&ensp;&ensp;&ensp;if the result is
 ~~~
  $ RTNETLINK answers: Device or resource busy
 ~~~
-try
+&ensp;&ensp;&ensp;try
 ~~~
 $ sudo ifconfig can0 down
 ~~~
-then
+&ensp;&ensp;&ensp;then
 ~~~
 $ sudo ifconfig can0 up
 ~~~
-9. Listen for any byte in the bus
+10. Listen for any byte in the bus
 ~~~
 $ candump any
 ~~~
-10. Write some data to the canbus.
+11. Write some data to the canbus.
 ~~~
 $ cansend can0 111#FF
 ~~~
-11. Below are some examples.
+12. Below are some examples.

-Wrong CAN-frame format!
+&ensp;&ensp;&ensp;Wrong CAN-frame format!
 Try:
 ~~~
 <can_id>#{R|data}          for CAN 2.0 frames
 <can_id>##<flags>{data}    for CAN FD frames